ArahDrape – Texture mapping software

 Open ArahDrape by clicking on its icon on the desktop.
 You will need a picture of the model or the product, with fabric areas in white or in single color.
-We want to keep the shades and ambient of the original photo, and just replace the fabric.
+We want to keep the shades and the spirit of the original photo, and just replace the fabric.
 If the model will already have the fabric with a pattern, we will not be able to remove the pattern and insert a new one, while keeping the shades of the original image.
 You can scan the picture, or make a photo with a digital camera, and transfer the image into the computer.
 Then select Models > Browse…, and double click the thumbnail of the image.

 The image will appear in the main ArahDrape window.

 First you have to draw limitation vectors around each region.
 Region is an area within the image, where you want to overlay a fabric texture, or a hole within a fabric.
 Choose Regions > New > Vectors, or simply click on the Create new region icon .
 It changes into , which indicates that you are in region drawing mode.
 Click to create a first point of the region.
 Position the pointer where you want the first straight segment to end, and click.
 Continue clicking to set endpoints for subsequent segments.
 To close the region border, position the pointer over the starting point, and click, or right click to close the region from your current position to the starting point.

 There are user friendly functions for editing regions:

 ● If you want to stop drawing the region, you can press the right mouse button at any time, and the program will close the region from your current position to the starting point.

 ● If you make a mistake and want to delete just the last point which you have drawn, press [Esc] key on the keyboard.
 It will work several times.

 ● If you want to add a point into an already finished region border, point a mouse cursor where you want it, and click with the middle mouse button.